narayan-b-raikar/Kannada-Phonetic-Keyboard-Sulekhanee/README.md

 [Download and install the application](https://www.microsoft.com/en-us/download/details.aspx?id=102134) Once installed, launch the application and navigate to the "File" menu.
 Select "Load Existing Keyboard" to open the Sulekhanee layout for editing.
 Refer to the application's dedicated help menu for detailed instructions on modifying keyboard layouts.

-Note: On Windows 8 or later operating systems, Microsoft .NET Framework 3.5 (including 2.0) must be installed for the Keyboard Layout Creator application to function properly.
+Note: On Windows 8 or later operating systems, Microsoft .NET Framework 3.5 (including 2.0 and 3.0) must be installed for the Keyboard Layout Creator application to function properly.

 ## Additional Resources for Building Keyboard Layouts